 4. Is it engaging?
 Does it encourage learners to be autonomous and active?
 Or do they just receive information?
 Can learners discover how the language works and put their understanding into practice?
 Can learners practise language in a meaningful, natural way?
 Is there a variety of challenging activity types?

 Exercise extracts from the Net Languages General English course, Mid-Intermediate level (B1+)

 5. Does it cover all the required skills: reading, writing, listening and speaking?
 Does it cover all relevant aspects of language: grammar, vocabulary, discourse, functional language, and pronunciation?

 At Net Languages, we think there should be a holistic approach to language and a focus on language in context.
 We believe a course should include written and spoken language, and focus on features like style and discourse and not just on words or sentences in isolation.
 Materials should provide authentic, useful models of the language that are relevant to the learners’ needs.

 6. Is it rewarding for learners?
 Does it make them feel motivated and engaged?
 Can they see that they are making progress with their learning?

-7. Does it provide full tracking and reporting services to check ROI?
+7. Does it provide full tracking and reporting services to check return on investment (ROI)?
 Does it record progress?
 Can learners and training managers clearly see how much of the course they have completed and how well they are doing?

 8. Is it useful?
 Does it help learners to communicate in real-life situations, to use the language in a creative, personalised way and not just give standard answers to standard questions?

 9. Does it work on different devices?
 Can you use it on PCs, Macs, tablets and iPads?